sjibs/Django-LLM-App/README.md

 # Django LLM App

 Django App that provides a REST interface and backend access to manage prompts

 To install requirements

 ```
 pip install -r requirements.txt.
 ```

 Navigate to

 ```
 service-accounts/service-account-key.json
 ```

-and replace with a service account key
+and replace with a service account

 To run the server

 ```
 source ./.venv/bin/activate
-cd ./llamaapi
-python manage.py createsuperuser
+./llamaapi/manage.py  createsuperuser #first time only
 ./llamaapi/manage.py runserver
 ```